Mtac2/Mtac2/README.md

 ```
 # Usage

-Once installed, you can `Require Import MetaCoq.MetaCoq` to load the
+Once installed, you can `Require Import Mtac2.Mtac2` to load the
 plugin.
 The plugin defines a tactic `mrun t` to execute code `t` and a proof
-mode `MProof` where MetaCoq's tactic can be executed directly.
+mode `MProof` where Mtac2's tactic can be executed directly.